Phoenix Center What's New Archive

 PHOENIX CENTER POLICY BULLETIN No. 7: The Positive Effects of Competition on Employment in the Telecommunications Industry (15 October 2003).

-• Comments of Robert W. Crandall and Hal J. Singer [pdf file]
+• Comments of Robert W. Crandall and Hal J. Singer [ pdf]

 • A Response to Drs.
-Crandall and Singer [pdf file]
+Crandall and Singer [ pdf]

 Phoenix Center Holds National Press Club Roundtable on the FCC’s Triennial Review (Transcript and participants bios).